Find detailed information, fact sheets and resources to help you in your carer journey

 Foster carers are provided with a carer allowance that is a contribution towards ensuring that children are well provided for and have opportunities to participate in activities that they enjoy.

-Accredited agencies must pass on the full amount of the Department of Family and Community Services (FACS) published rates at a minimum.
-Some agencies choose to pay more than the minimum for certain carer types (for example emergency and short term carers).
+Accredited agencies must pass on the full amount of the Department of Communities and Justice (DCJ, formerly FACS) published rates at a minimum.
+Some agencies choose to pay more than the minimum for certain carer types (for example emergency and short-term carers).

-If a child is assessed by FACS or the foster care agency as having extra needs, then the amount of the carer allowance increases accordingly.
+If a child is assessed by DCJ or the foster care agency as having extra needs, then the amount of the carer allowance increases accordingly.

 As with all parents, foster carers are eligible for financial assistance from Centrelink depending on their work and financial circumstances.
 The Australian Tax Office, Centrelink and financial institutions do not consider this allowance as income.